phalpern/WG21-halpern/task_block_proposal-r4.md

 achieve in C++ because the strict scoping of C++ function variables is less forgiving than the garbage collected variables in the other two languages.

-This section describes a couple of important issues along with some discussion of how they might be addressed.
+This section describes a couple of important issues that we considered along with some discussion of why we chose the specific resolutions that we did.

-<a id="Thread_Switching"></a>
+## Thread switching

-## Thread Switching
+### Description of the issues

 One of the properties of continuation stealing and greedy scheduling is that a `define_task_block` or `run` or `wait` call might return on a different thread